GSA/digitalgov.gov/content/posts/2016-01-20-a-new-team-strives-to-coordinate-citizen-science-crowdsourcing-across-government.md

   - OSTP
 ---

-A government can accomplish nothing without the ingenuity of its people.
-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/12/600-x-415-Light-bulb-with-drawing-business-success-strategy-plan-idea-graphicnoi-iStock-Thinkstock-460807473.jpg" alt="Light bulb with drawing of various business and strategy imagery" %}
+A government can accomplish nothing without the ingenuity of its people. {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/12/600-x-415-Light-bulb-with-drawing-business-success-strategy-plan-idea-graphicnoi-iStock-Thinkstock-460807473.jpg" alt="Light bulb with drawing of various business and strategy imagery" %}

 This is why the federal government is committed to using online tools to make its problem-solving more open and collaborative.

 A growing number of agencies are testing the applications of crowdsourcing and citizen science to accomplish more, and in many cases, do things faster and better.

 Case in point: the National Archives and Records Administration’s [Citizen Archivist Dashboard](http://www.archives.gov/citizen-archivist/), which coordinates tagging and transcribing of historical records and documents.
 In one show of its effectiveness, more than 170,000 volunteers indexed 132 million names from the 1940 census records in just five months.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/600-x-400-Citizen-Archivist-Dashboard-by-National-Archives.jpg" alt="Screen capture of the Citizen Archivist Dashboard homepage." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/600-x-400-Citizen-Archivist-Dashboard-by-National-Archives.jpg" alt="Screen capture of the Citizen Archivist Dashboard homepage." %}

 Now, the White House, U.S. General Services Administration (GSA) and partners are undertaking a series of initiatives to help manage the momentum of projects like these across the federal government.